Prismatization: The stack

 \subsubsection{$S$-points of $\Sigma$}

-Recall that a $W_S$-module is said to be invertible if it is locally isomorphic to $W_S$; here the word ``locally'' can be understood in either Zariski or fpqc sense (see Definition~\ref{d:invertible} and Lemma~\ref{l:topology-independence}).
+Recall that a $W_S$-module is said to be invertible if it is locally isomorphic to $W_S$; here the word ``locally'' can be understood in either Zariski or the fpqc sense (see Definition~\ref{d:invertible} and Lemma~\ref{l:topology-independence}).
 An invertible $W_S$-module is essentially the same as a $W_S^\times$-torsor.
-Note that if a $W_S$-module $M$ is invertible then $(M_s)_{\red}=M_s$ for all $s\in S$.
+Note that if a $W_S$-module $M$ is invertible then $(M_s)_{\red}=M_s$ for all $s\in S$.\footnote{Moreover, if $S$ is $p$-nilpotent and affine then an invertible $W_S$-module (in the sense of \S\ref{sss:2Sigma(S)}) is essentially the same as an invertible $W(R)$-module, where $R=H^0(S,\cO_S)$.
+So it is easy to avoid using $W_S$-modules in the current section.
+(However, it is harder to avoid them in \S\ref{s:Sigma'}.)}

+However, $\Sigma'$ is defined using $W_S$-modules which are not locally free (see \S\ref{sss:idea of Sigma'}).
+So it is harder to avoid using $W_S$-modules while dealing with $\Sigma'$.
+(An attempt in this direction is made in Appendix~\ref{s:SSigma'}).